-Before I got started, I had recently got laid off from my CAD Drafter job that I got fresh out of vocational school.
-From here, I realized I wanted to do more and further my experience so this is when I registered for classes for the Mechanical Engineering Technology and Design associates degree program.
-I started off full time but then dropped down to part time taking night classes because I had a family and had to work full-time while attending school.
+Before I got started, I had been laid off from my CAD Drafter job that I got fresh out of vocational school.
+I realized I wanted to do more and further my experience, so I registered for classes for the Mechanical Engineering Technology – Design associate’s degree program.
+I started off full-time but then dropped down to part-time, taking night classes, because I had a family and had to work full-time while attending school.

 My overall experience at Cincinnati State was wonderful.
-I loved the smaller class sizes and I really grown to appreciate the resources available to ensure success.
-Every person that I worked with from advisors, to instructors were all super helpful.
-They even recommended that I get into the CAD certificate program since the curriculum followed the curriculum in CAD and this would allow me to graduate with not only my Mechancial Engineering CAD certificate along with my associates in METD.
+I loved the small class sizes and I really appreciated the resources available to ensure success.
+Every person that I worked with, from advisors to instructors, were all super helpful.
+They even recommended that I get into the CAD certificate program since the courses overlapped with my degree, and this would allow me to graduate with my Mechanical Engineering CAD certificate along with my associate’s degree.

-I then got a job at Theorem Solutions from which my Co-Op advisor sent my resume to.
 This was where my career really took a turning point for the better.
-I had a year left to complete my associates degree and this company was willing to work with me until I finished my degree.
-My job at Theorem Solutions was a mix of applying Mechanical Engineering principles to CAD software.
-So it was a mix of applying Mechanical Engineering principles to software engineering.
-I stayed on with this company for 2-1/2 years and was promoted to a Technical Consultant position in my 2nd to last semester at Cincinnati State.
+I had a year left to complete my associate’s degree and the company was willing to work with me until I finished my degree.
+My job at Theorem Solutions was a mix of applying Mechanical Engineering principles and working with CAD software.
+I stayed for more than two years and was promoted to a Technical Consultant position during my second-to-last semester at Cincinnati State.